 RANK:Global Passport Power Rank

-Passports of the world are sorted by their total Visa-Free Score, which includes visa-free and visa on arrival privileges.
-The higher the VFS score, the better global mobility its passport bearer enjoys.Individual Passport Power Rank
+Passports of the world are sorted by their total Mobility Score, which includes visa-free and visa on arrival privileges.
+The higher the MS score, the better global mobility its passport bearer enjoys.Individual Passport Power Rank

 No two passports are alike, hence why share a rank?
 The 2016 edition of the Passport Index introduced a unique ranking system, where each passport occupies an individual rank, based on their individual country and visa characteristics.Filtered Rank

 It has never been easier to rank passports based on their individual characteristics within a context of your interest.
 You can now filter by continent, region, industry and many more.Global Country Welcoming Rank